18 Makeup Rules You Should Know by the Time You’re 40

 Stop applying eyeliner to your lower lashes

 Lining your bottom lids can make your eyes appear smaller, dragged down, and overall older.
 The eyes already start drooping with age, so you don’t want to accentuate this process with lines beneath your eyes.
 Joseph recommends lining only your upper lid (and not too thickly), to open up and brighten your eyes.
 If you must apply eyeliner to your lower lashes, stick to the outer corners and make sure the top and bottom lines connect.
 Urban Decay 24/7 Waterline Eye Pencil is a demi-matte waterproof pencil that glides on smoothly and stays put all day.
-Find out the eyeliner tips every woman needs to know.

 Always fill in sparse brows